22 Animals That Are Deadlier Than Sharks

 After deer, the number of Americans killed by an individual type of animal drops significantly.
 Each year, around 58 citizens are killed by a bee, wasp, or hornet, according to CDC data.
 Of course, bee stings aren’t lethal events for most people.
 But for the two million Americans who are allergic, a sting means it’s time to get to the hospital ASAP.
 These are the 10 most dangerous bugs you need to watch out for.

 It turns out man’s best friend has a dark side.
 An estimated 28 Americans are killed by dogs each year; that’s compared to the 44 percent of us that own one.
 Unfortunately, many of these attacks are carried out by dogs that were mistreated by humans in their past.
+Here are a few “pets” that actually turned out to be wild animals.

 While you might underestimate a cow’s violent tendencies—after all, these animals are featured in many children’s zoos—cattle kill around 20 Americans a year.
 And while some of these deaths are accidents—cows standing in the road or falling off cliffs onto vehicles below (yes, really!), about 75 percent are deliberate attacks.
 In 2015, animal behaviorists found that 10 of the year’s cow-related deaths were caused by bulls, six by cows, and five by group attacks.
 Yep, you read that right—cows sometimes team up to coordinate an attack.
 “When they’re feeling defensive, cows will gather in a circle, all facing outwards, lowering their heads and stamping the ground,” writes Gizmodo.
 “When they’re feeling offensive, certain cows lead the charge.”